 The etiology of cervical spondylosis is underlying spontaneous joint degeneration.
 It is related to age and to wear and tear.
 However, concordant twin studies note a significant genetic predisposition to development of cervical degeneration, in addition to occupational and activity-related factors.
-Likewise, there appears to be a significant genetic or inherited predisposition to development of cervical spondylotic myelopathy.
+Likewise, there appears to be a significant genetic or inherited predisposition to development of degenerative cervical myelopathy (DCM).

 Once the degeneration begins (typically in the second or third decade), cervical joint degeneration slowly worsens over the lifetime.
 The relative roles of daily wear and tear, trauma, and genetics on the rate of degeneration remain unclear, although radiographic spondylosis is generally age related and no known treatments can reverse the process.

-The spine includes 2 basic cartilaginous joints: the disk, which initially contains a complex hydrogel material, and the facet joints, which are synovial joints.
+The spine includes two basic cartilaginous joints: the disk, which initially contains a complex hydrogel material, and the facet joints, which are synovial joints.

-Cervical spondylotic radiculopathy (CSR) results if the nerve exiting the spinal cord and the spinal canal is pinched by either disk degeneration alone (i.e., herniated disk, wherein an annular weak spot allows displacement of disk nucleus contents to be adjacent to the nerve root) or with moderate to severe degenerative changes, narrowing the root exit at the foraminal level.
+Cervical spondylotic radiculopathy (CSR) results if the nerve exiting the spinal cord and the spinal canal is pinched by either a degenerative disk (i.e., a herniated disk, wherein an annular weak spot allows displacement of disk nucleus contents to be adjacent to the nerve root) or with moderate to severe degenerative joint changes, narrowing the root exit at the foraminal level.

 There is no simple, accepted etiologic classification, but symptoms cluster into clinical syndromes.